Revolution 1848

 There was also an imparting of impetus to nationalism in the Italian Peninsula and in "the Germanies."
 Enduring change towards more inclusive representation or constitutional government occurred in Belgium, Holland, Denmark and Switzerland.

-Things had also changed in that Scwartzenberg's newly centralised Austrian Empire featured a lesser role for conservative and aristocratic influences over affairs.
-German was declared to be the official language across the empire and german-speaking middle class administrators were put in place as the administration became both more centralised and focused more locally on the nationalities - but with loyalty to the Emperor being expected of all.
+German was declared to be the official language across the empire and German-speaking middle class administrators were put in place as the administration became both more centralised and focused more locally on the nationalities - but with loyalty to the Emperor being expected of all.
 Such nationalities as had offered support to the continuance in being of the Habsburg system were treated in the same way as those nationalities which had sought constitutionalist, liberalist, or nationalist concessions.

 The imposed constitution was short-lived and existed in theory for a mere three years only.
 When the power of the monarchy increased substantially, absolutism was formally re-instituted with the New Year’s Eve Decree, (the “Silvester Patent”), of 31 December, 1851.
 For about a decade, no more was heard about parliaments.